-Shirley and I went to India in the summer of 1998 to visit family.
-It was amazing how much the country had changed since I'd last been there in 1977.
-The main purpose of the trip was to see family and that was definitely the highlight.
-Having said that, we did have plenty of opportunities to see the sights so I'm including a few pictures.
+I've been to India a number of times, most recently in 2008 with Shirley to visit family.
+It is amazing how much the country has changed since I first started going in 1976.
+The main purpose of my trips is to see family and that is always the highlight.
+However, I've always succeeded in getting out to see a few sights so I'm including a few pictures.

-Yes, those snakes are real.
-Contrary to the popular stereotype, snake charmers are relatively rare in India.
+Yes, those snakes on the left are real.
+Contrary to the popular stereotype, snake charmers are relatively rare in India, and I didn't see any on our 2008 trip.
 These guys ain't crazy -- they take the venom out of the snakes before bringing them into crowds.

-Below is a night view of the City Palace in Udaipur from our hotel window at the Lake Palace Hotel (which has been featured in a James Bond movie and a VISA commercial).
+On the right is a night view of the City Palace in Udaipur from our hotel window at the Lake Palace Hotel (which was featured in a James Bond movie and a VISA commercial).
 As far as I'm concerned, this place sets the standard for how hotels should be.

 In places that offer real service, you pay up in advance or at the end rather than being pestered all the time.
 On a similar note, Shirley got sick while we were in Udaipur.
 The doctor came to visit her right in our room and this was regarded as a normal thing to do.
 Housecalls haven't been the norm in the US for ages.